ikasoba/parsing/README.md

 ## usage

 > **Note**
-> The above information may be simplified from the actual type.
+> The information below may be simplified from the actual type.

 ### ParserFunc\<...>
 ```ts